-If public transport or the driving option don’t suit you an organized Neuschwanstein castle tour from Munich is your best bet.
+You sure can and for some this will be the best and easiest way to visit Neuschwantsein.
+If you don’t want the stress of driving option an organised Neuschwanstein castle tour from Munich is your best bet.
 There are many Neuschwanstein tours running from Munich daily.
 Some of the positives of going on an organized tour can be:

-- You can usually organize a pickup and drop off at your accommodation
+- You can usually organise a pickup and drop off at your accommodation

 - You will have a guide that will keep you informed on the journey out to the Neuschwanstein Castle tour